Makers of high-end hi-fi systems, sold around the world

 Every Linn product bears the name of the person who made it, in the company’s purpose-built factory outside of Glasgow.

 Linn currently exports to more than 50 countries, with turnover at £18.1m in its last financial year.
 “It’s rarely one large improvement that makes a great product – it’s usually 100 small ones that add up to a giant leap forward,” Gilad Tiefenbrun told Director magazine in this interview.
+In the autumn of 2019, the firm secured additional loan finance to support its R&D.

 Watch the video here: https://www.youtube.com/watch?v=Fo8BAKZqEHI